tylervanable/python_projects/summer2024/review/custom_module_ex/README.md

 Note: use the math module if you are looking to calculate using pi.
-This is only an example of how to import custom programs
+This is only an example of how to import custom programs.

 This directory includes two files:
 - 'custom_module': displays the digits of pi from the pi_module